hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 > helion switch-org *\<name\>*
 > :   Switch the current organization to the named organization.
 This
 >     invalidates the current space.
-This is an Application Lifecycle Service 3 specific
->     command.
 >
 >     + options
 >